boldbi/bold-bi-docs/docs/working-with-data-sources/configuring-custom-attribute.md

 ![Use custom attribute in web connection](/static/assets/working-with-datasource/custom-attribute/images/set-custom-attribute.png#max-width=52%)

-When simple dashboard is created here, data is retrieved based on the condition for column `id` as given in the custom attribute sectors.
+When a simple dashboard is created, the data is retrieved based on the condition for the column `id` as given in the custom attribute sectors.

 ![Use custom attribute in widget](/static/assets/working-with-datasource/custom-attribute/images/widget-custom-attribute.PNG)